 - Construct several frames into your own luminary or lantern.

 - Create a tabletop photo luminary.

 Update all the unseen picture frame mounting parts and pieces

 Whatever uses for picture frames you are inspired by, the unseen parts and pieces of the frame can easily be updated to revive your frame, as well.

 Foamboard, picture points, and new hanging hardware can make an old frame seem more sturdy and a little fresher, to boot.
 Plus these items are pretty inexpensive and come in larger quantities, so you can use them to do a bunch at a time.
 The foam board will need to be cut down with a straight edge knife and metal ruler as well.

 But, once you have all your stock of supplies, you might find you’ll like reusing old frames to make new art for your walls more often than not.

 How many times have you come across an older piece of framed art, and the matte is grungy and stained?
 Ugh…but maybe not

 Picture framing mat boards (or matte boards) aren’t that costly to replace when you purchase them in the standard sizes, but the cost for new ones can still add up.

-Resizing the matte board is an option, too.
-You may notice that the matte on the bottom framed picture (shown in the image above) is an odd width size.
-That is because I cut the frame down with a sharp edge and a metal ruler to fit into the frame.
-This tactic might not be for everyone (it bothers my husband that it’s not even all around,) but if not something that would bother you, it’s definitely another way to make an old matte work for a odd sized piece of artwork, a printable, a photo, and more.
+Notice that the matte on the bottom framed picture (shown in the image above) is an odd width size.
+I cut the matte down with a sharp edge and a metal ruler to fit into the frame.
+This tactic might not be for everyone (it bothers Ken,) but if it’s not something that would bother you, it’s definitely another way to make an old matte work for an odd-sized piece of artwork, a printable, a photo, and more.